-Live long and Prosper.
-The famous Vulcan salute, peppered throughout the series Star Trek, has arguably come to define it.
-Despite early uncertainty, Star Trek has grown to become a legendary franchise in the world of science fiction, with it’s hopeful, exploratory story providing not just a new and unique form of space-fairing entertainment, but in many ways helping to give birth to modern fan culture.
-Though Star Trek’s rise to pop culture legend wasn’t always a smooth trajectory (certainly not as easy as entering Warp), a dedicated fanbase, huge imagination and memorable characters have helped the series to boldly go where none had gone before.
+Live long and Prosper: The famous Vulcan salute, peppered throughout the series Star Trek has arguably come to define it.
+Despite early uncertainty, Star Trek has grown to become a legendary franchise in the world of science fiction, with it’s hopeful, exploratory story providing not just a new and unique form of space-fairing entertainment, but also in many ways helping to give birth to modern fan culture.
+Though Star Trek’s rise to pop culture legend wasn’t always a smooth trajectory (certainly not as easy as entering Warp), its dedicated fanbase, huge imagination and memorable characters have helped the series to boldly go where none had gone before.

-In the mid 60’s, Retired air force pilot-turned-television-writer Gene Roddenberry had an idea for a space adventure series full of discovery, principal and far reaching ideas. the World of Star Trek’s would showcase a Utopian future, where society has surpassed race or class-based distinctions, leading to a real-world cast which was unprecedentedly diverse.
-Despite the ongoing Cold War, this future humanity lived and explored under a single, (mostly) peaceful government.
-After a few networks passed, NBC picked up the idea, and soon Star Trek, along with it’s signature ship The USS Enterprise, was introduced to millions around the US.
-Fans were treated to advanced effects for the time, and solid acting at the hands of future legends Leonard Nimoy and William Shatner.
+In the mid 60’s, Retired air force pilot-turned-television-writer Gene Roddenberry had an idea for a space adventure series full of discovery, principal and far reaching ideas.
+His creation would showcase a Utopian future, where society has surpassed race or class-based distinctions, which lead to a real-world cast that was unprecedentedly diverse for the time.
+Despite the politics of the ongoing Cold War, this future humanity lived and explored under a single, (mostly) peaceful government.
+After a few networks passed, NBC picked up the idea, and soon Star Trek, along with it’s signature ship The USS Enterprise was introduced to millions around the US.
+Fans were treated to advanced effects for the time and solid acting at the hands of future legends Leonard Nimoy and William Shatner.

 It’s the 23rd century. mankind has become a space-faring species after re-emerging from a nearly catastrophic WWIII.
 From our base on earth, Starfleet, part of the Federation government of settled worlds, sends explorers to chart the unknown, not to conquer, but to learn.

-The fans, however, had clearly spoken, and demand eventually grew for Star Trek’s return.
-After a somewhat successful animated series, Star Trek re-emerged in the 80’s with more tech, more starpower and more effects to tell it’s unique story.
-The Next Generation solidified Star Trek as a sci-fi force, earning several Emmy’s, Hugo Awards and a Peabody award for Outstanding television Programming, plus giving us one of the internet’s most-used memes.
+The fans had clearly spoken though, and demand eventually grew for Star Trek’s return.
+After a somewhat successful animated series, Star Trek re-emerged in the 80’s with more tech, more star-power and more effects to tell it’s unique story.
+The Next Generation solidified Star Trek as a sci-fi force, earning several Emmy’s, Hugo Awards and a Peabody award for Outstanding television programming, plus giving us one of the internet’s most-used memes.
 Together with the original series, TNG largely gave us the Star Trek we know today, an entertaining, but also inward looking series that wrestled with societal dilemmas ranging from emotion vs. reason to artificial intelligence, gender and even the ethics of meat.

 Star Trek continued long after it’s original creative team departed, airing new shows on new networks, such as Deep Space 9, Voyager and Discovery, plus receiving a few feature length films.
 Toys, action figures and comics emerged, creating a true franchise for fans to enjoy.
 After the a dry spell in the mid-2000’s amidst more and more high-budget sci-fi competition, Star Trek received a shiny new reboot at the hands of venerable director J.J.
 Abrams in 2009, which was seen by many as both a fitting tribute to the ideas of the original and a way for the series to break into relevance once again.
 Beginning in 2017, Star Trek again joined television’s regularly scheduled programming under the moniker Discovery.